Price Chopper Careers | Supermarket Jobs in USA

 • Inventory Control Technician

 In this role, you’re checking that all shipments match records, helping to manage product counts, and spotting problems with damaged goods.
-Accuracy is key, and the work is usually done on tablets or handheld scanners.
-It suits detail-oriented people who are comfortable with both physical tasks and digital tracking.
+The work is usually done on tablets or handheld scanners.

 • Forklift Operator